DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 If you're interested in working as a teacher and applying for [indefinite leave to remain in the UK](https://www.gov.uk/indefinite-leave-to-remain), you should consider a [Skilled Worker visa](/non-uk-teachers/visas-for-non-uk-teachers).

 Time spent in the UK under the Skilled Worker visa counts towards an application for permanent residence.
 You'll still need to meet the eligibility requirements for this type of visa.
-You can apply for a Skilled Worker visa whichever type of visa you currently have allowing you to stay in the UK.
+You can apply for a Skilled Worker visa no matter what type of visa you currently have that allows you to stay in the UK.

 ### Safeguarding and criminal records checks

 Schools will assess your suitability to teach from a range of different sources, including:

 * 2 references from previous employers
 * your complete employment history